scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-39.md

 ---
 layout: answer
 title: "Which of the following are AWS CloudTrail benefits and fea"
-blurb: "This question was inspired directly by the AWS CloudTrail FAQ that answers the question What are the benefits of AWS CloudTrail?
-AWS CloudTrail trac"
+blurb: "<p>This question was inspired directly by the AWS CloudTrail <a href="https://aws.amazon.com/cloudtrail/faqs/">FAQ</a> that answers the question <q>What ar"
 quid: 39
 ---